 So you get on TurboTax and (after several days of struggle, confusion and misery) send a huge stack of forms off to the IRS and hope for the best.

-Or if you’re like me and actually run a business abroad, it’s more like:
+If you’re like me and you actually run a business abroad, it’s even worse.
+More like:

 You worry about taxes constantly, 12 months a year.
 You attack TurboTax in January, experience several (usually 8 to 12) weeks of struggle, confusion, misery, etc and then…